-Growing campaigns requires that you maximize your resources on channels and tactics that are the driving best results.
-In order to know what is performing well, you need to have a comprehensive (and accurate) ad tracking plan.
+Growing campaigns requires maximizing your resources on channels and tactics that drive the best results.
+To know what is performing well, you need to have a comprehensive (and accurate) ad tracking plan.

 We regularly see brands make optimization decisions based on reporting that shows only attributed metrics.
-Only relying on attributed metrics can lead brands to think campaigns are performing better than they actually are.
+Only relying on attributed metrics can lead brands to think campaigns perform better than they actually are.

 The problems with attributed or engine-level metrics arise when running omnichannel campaigns.
-Conversions can be attributed to multiple channels, which can lead to double (and sometimes triple) counting.
+Conversions can be attributed to multiple channels, leading to double (sometimes triple) counting.

-We regularly recommend tracking last click data from Google Analytics, since it de-dupes purchases.
-As you continue to scale and collect data, a media mix model can give you better insights in how your budgets are performing and where you can scale effectively.
+We regularly recommend tracking last-click data from Google Analytics since it de-dupes purchases.
+As you continue to scale and collect data, a media mix model can give you better insights into how your budgets are performing and where you can scale effectively.

 How you measure your results depends on where you are in scaling your business.
-Measurement plans should be a thoughtful and strategic decision to ensure you are making the best decisions for your brand.
+Measurement plans should be thoughtful and strategic decisions to ensure you are making the best decisions for your brand.

 Detailed learning agenda